 - Jacket or sweater: Depending on the time of year you visit, it can be cold in the morning and warm midday.
 Bring a jacket for those chilly times!
 If you don’t want to carry it around, you can throw it in a locker (my friend usually does this and even brings a change of clothes).

 - Mouse ears: Another way to embrace your Disney spirit!
 There’s a ton of cute ones both made by Disney, and on Etsy (I’ve got quite the collection by now).

 - Camera: Capture all those magical Disney moments!
 I mostly shoot with my phone at Disneyland, but if you want something better, I love my Sony a6000, which shoots amazing photos and is also lightweight.

 - Sunscreen: This is So-Cal after all, so chances are that the sun will be shining bright on your adult Disney trip.
 And even on cloudy days, you’ll need to protect your skins.

 - Sunglasses: That sun gets BRIGHT!
 The worst feeling is when I forget my sunglasses and I find myself squinting into the brightness allll day long.
 Be sure to grab a pair of sunnies!

 - Hand sanitizer: I mean, even before the pandemic, the parks were full of germy kids touching, well, everything.
 There are sanitizing stations around both parks, but they don’t work half the time, so just have your own on hand.

 Best Disneyland Rides for Adults

 What are the best Disneyland rides for adults?
-There are sooo many rides and attractions at Disneyland that it can be hard to know where to start, especially if you are only visiting the parks for a short time.
+There are sooo many Disney attractions that it can be hard to know where to start, especially if you are only visiting the parks for a short time.

 Of course, there are plenty of rides that you loved when you were a kid, that are perfect for bringing back a sense of nostalgia (I can assure you that most of them are still awesome now as they were back then).